leigh-hackspace/website-hugo/content/policies/cctv_policy.md

 Disclosure of images to other third parties will only be made in accordance with the purposes for which the system is used and will be limited to:

-* The police and other law enforcement agencies, where the images recorded could assist in the prevention or detection of a crime or the identification and prosecution of an offender or the identification of a victim or witness.
+* The police and other law enforcement agencies, where the images are recorded could assist in the prevention or detection of a crime or the identification and prosecution of an offender or the identification of a victim or witness.
 * Prosecution agencies, such as the Crown Prosecution Service.
 * Relevant legal representatives.
 * Directors of the hackspace in regards to dispute resolution or investigation of rules and code of conduct breaches.